Minimal conditions for parametric continuity of a utility representation: Parametric continuity of utility

-As finite union of closed sets is closed.
-The following arguments complete the proof: firstly $U^j(k,\cdot)$ is continuous, so that $\{x:r \le U^j(k,x)\}$ is closed (preimage of a closed set is closed); and secondly, $\{x:k\precsim_x j\}$ is closed by \eqref{CD}. \end{proof}

-\paragraph{The countably infinite case} The above argument holds for each $j$ in $\mathbb N$.\footnote{I thank Atsushi Kajii for bringing this subtle issue to my attention.} For countably infinite $A$, we choose $ U: A\times X \rightarrow \R$ such that its graph satisfies $\graph U = \bigcup_{j\in \mbb N} \graph U^j$.
+Recall that the finite union of closed sets is closed.
+Moreover, since $U^j(k,\cdot)$ is continuous, $\{\theta:r \le U^j(k,\theta)\}$ is closed (preimage of a closed set is closed); and $\{\theta:k\precsim_\theta j\}$ is closed by \ref{Asy} and \ref{PS}. \end{proof} \end{step} \begin{step}[\textsc{The countably infinite case}] The above argument holds for each $j$ in $\mathbb N$.\footnote{I thank Atsushi Kajii for bringing this subtle issue to my attention.} For countably infinite $A$, we choose $ U: A\times \Theta \rightarrow \R$ such that its graph satisfies $\graph U = \bigcup_{j\in \mbb N} \graph U^j$.
 Since Michael's selection theorem is used at each $j$, for this step we appeal to the axiom of dependent choice.
-Alternatively, following \cite[p.23]{Kreps_Notes}, let $U(j,\cdot)=U^j(j,\cdot)$ for each $j\in \mathbb N$, and again appeal to the axiom of (dependent) choice.
+Alternatively, following \cite[p.23]{Kreps_Notes}, let $U(j,\cdot)=U^j(j,\cdot)$ for each $j\in \mathbb N$, and again appeal to the axiom of (dependent) choice. \end{step} This completes the proof of \cref{thm_Main}. \end{proofatend}